 Alcohol and drug medical detox is the process of removing the addictive substances from a patient's body.
 This often means quitting immediately or going cold turkey.
 While some people with milder addictions can perform a medical detox at home, others need direct medical supervision.
 The goal of a medical detox is to completely eliminate the drug while keeping withdrawal symptoms, such as shaking, nausea and vomiting, under control.
 It's not uncommon for a medical detox to involve prescription drugs and medications to counter these side effects.

 How Detox Works

 Detox is a process that allows the body to get rid of the drug while combating unpleasant and potentially serious withdrawal effects.
 It's often the first step in a drug treatment program.
-For certain addictions such as alcohol and opiates, detox is often needed before the rehab process begins.
-Going through the detox process alone is not recommended, especially if the person is suffering from a moderate to severe dependency.
-Part of detox involves controlling potentially serious withdrawal symptoms such as seizures and hallucinations.
+For certain addictions such as alcohol and opiates, it is often needed before the rehab process begins.
+Going through the medical detox process alone is not recommended, especially if the person is suffering from a moderate to severe dependency.
+Part of meical detox involves controlling potentially serious withdrawal symptoms such as seizures and hallucinations.

 The representatives at Drug Treatment Centers Miami can help you find the right facility for medical detox.
 Call (305) 260-6513 today.

 Why is it dangerous to detox at home?

 Some people can get by detoxing at home as long as they run it past their healthcare provider.
 However, others need more direct supervision.
 In this case, it is dangerous to perform a detox at home because of the risk of serious withdrawal effects such as seizures, hallucinations, and severe dehydration.

 - Meth withdrawal - meth withdrawal is serious and often requires medical supervision.
 Symptoms include depression, loss of energy, and suicidal thoughts or actions.
 Naltrexone, a prescription drug, can help keep addicts off of drugs.
 It may also be used for those going through alcohol withdrawal.